ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 Let's to the graphical analyses:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/6.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/6.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 The graph above illustrates the evolution of my average pace throughout the runs and the overall average.
 We can observe that in my recent runs, my pace has been above this average.